-If you wish to appeal the accusation of academic dishonesty that has been brought against you, you must request
+If you wish to appeal the accusation that has been brought against you, you must request

-a hearing in front of the Hearing Board of the Academic
+a hearing in front of the Hearing Board of the Academic Judiciary within two weeks

-whether you are guilty or not guilty.
+of whether you are responsible or not responsible for the accusation brought against

 Note: If you request a hearing and the hearing board finds that you have provided it with false information concerning your case, you are liable for a second accusation of academic dishonesty.
 Students found guilty of more than one instance of academic dishonesty are subject to additional penalties, including suspension, expulsion, and permanent marks on their academic record.